The best high school graduation gifts!

 10. External battery charger– “This thing is great.
 I always have it in my backpack.
 Been a couple of times that I was really glad I had it!”

-1. Money or gift cards to local eateries or beauty stores- “I love to eat out when I don’t have to pay for it!”
+1. Money or gift cards to beauty stores- “I love to eat out when I don’t have to pay for it!”
 Here is a great blog post by Southernly Splendid with fun and creative ways to gift with money!

 2. Keurig– “Can’t.
 Live.
 Without!”
 Great for coffee of course, but also hot chocolate, hot tea, soup…